tonysoutha/csci3081/labs/lab15_Regression_Test/README.md

 3) The makefile in your _project/src_ directory should have the following target: **%_test**

-  Provided it does, you can create the regression test driver using your makefile noted in step 4 below:
+  Provided it does, you can create the regression test driver using your makefile as shown in step 4 below:

 4) In your project/src directory, type the following on a command line: **make regression_test**

-  If your make executes successfully, your regression test driver executable will be a file named: *regression_test* in the directory:
+  If your make executes successfully, your regression test driver executable will be a file named: *regression_test* in the directory: _project/build/bin_.
-_project/build/bin_.

-  If your makefile in the _project/src_ directory does *not* successfully create an executable file named *regression_test* in the _project/build/bin_ directory, make a backup copy of your makefile in your _project/src_ directory, and copy the makefile from lab14 into your _project/src_ directory.
+  If your makefile in the _project/src_ directory does **not** successfully create an executable file named *regression_test* in the _project/build/bin_ directory, make a backup copy of your makefile in your _project/src_ directory, and copy the makefile from lab14 into your _project/src_ directory.
 Make sure your are in the _project/src_ directory.

   Then type: **make regression_test** on the command line.

   If your second attempt does not successfully create an executable file named: *regression_test* in the _project/build/bin_ directory, seek help from a TA.

 5) Next, change directory to the _project/build/bin_ directory.
-Then run the regression test twice as follows:
+Then run the regression test twice, piping each output to a different output file as such:

   a) ./regression_test > rtout1